basler/pylon-ros-camera/README.md

 Starting the *pylon_ros2_camera_node* starts the acquisition from a given Basler camera.
 The nodes allow as well to access many camera parameters and parameters related to the grabbing process itself.

 The *pylon_ros2_camera_node* can be started thanks to a dedicated launch file thanks to the command:
-``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py``  or
+``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py``
-``ros2 launch pylon_ros2_camera_wrapper my_blaze.launch.py`` for the blaze
+The `profile` launch argument selects the camera type: `profile:=2d` (default) starts a 2D camera and `profile:=3d` starts a 3D camera.
-Several parameters can be set through the launch file and the user parameter file loaded through it (the `pylon_ros2_camera_wrapper/config/default.yaml` user parameter file is loaded by default, `pylon_ros2_camera_wrapper/config/my_blaze.yaml` for the blaze).
+Several parameters can be set through the launch file and the user parameter file loaded through it. `profile:=2d` loads `pylon_ros2_camera_wrapper/config/default_2d.yaml` (default); `profile:=3d` loads `pylon_ros2_camera_wrapper/config/default_3d.yaml`.
+Per-camera launch files can load their own file, such as `my_blaze.yaml`, `my_stereo_ace.yaml`, and `my_stereo_mini.yaml` (these are launch file examples and should adapted accordingly).

 Acquisition from a specific camera is possible by setting the `device_user_id` parameter.
 If no specific camera is specified, the first available camera is connected automatically.

 The pylon node defines the different interface names according to the following convention:
-``[Camera name (= my_camera or my_blaze by default)]/[Node name (= pylon_ros2_camera_node)]/[Interface name]``
+``[Camera name (= my_camera by default)]/[Node name (= pylon_ros2_camera_node)]/[Interface name]``
 The camera and the node names can be set thanks respectively to the `camera_name` and `node_name` parameters.

-Acquisition images are published through the `[Camera name]/[Node name]/[image_raw]` topic, only if a subscriber to this topic has been registered.
+Acquired images and point clouds are published through the `[Camera name]/[Node name]/[image_raw/confidence_3d/depth_map_3d/depth_map_color_3d/intensity_3d/intensity_left_3d/intensity_right_3d/cloud_3d]` topics, only if a subscriber to these topics has been registered.
-To visualize the images, [rqt](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html#install-rqt) can be used.
-Add an image viewer plugin through thanks to the contextual menu (Plugin -> Visualization -> Image View) and select the `[Camera name]/[Node name]/[image_raw]` topic to display the acquired and published images.
-Beware that if you are using rviz2 to visualize the acquired images, this tool is not able not vizualize correctly images encoded in Bayer.
+To visualize the images and point clouds, [rqt](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html#install-rqt) and [rviz2](https://index.ros.org/p/rviz2/) can be used.
+Beware that rviz2 is not able to vizualize correctly images encoded in Bayer.
-The 3d point clouds acquired by the blaze can be visualized thanks to [rviz2](https://index.ros.org/p/rviz2/).

-For camera models other than the blaze, specific user set can be specified thanks to the `startup_user_set` parameter.
+When available, specific user set can be specified thanks to the `startup_user_set` parameter.
 ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py startup_user_set:=Default``  or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py startup_user_set:=UserSet1`` or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py startup_user_set:=UserSet2`` or ``ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py startup_user_set:=UserSet3``

 Through the driver, the camera image acquisition is sequentially triggered by software trigger.
 It is not possible in the current implementation to change this acquisition mode.
 In other words, it is not possible through the driver to configure for free run and hardware triggered image acquisition.

-Beware that some parameters implemented by the driver, like for instance the parameter `startup_user_set`, can be set through 1. the `pylon_ros2_camera_wrapper/config/default.yaml` user parameter file, 2. the `pylon_ros2_camera.launch.py` driver launch file, and 3. the command line arguments of the launch command to start the driver.
+Beware that some parameters implemented by the driver, like for instance the parameter `startup_user_set`, can be set through 1. the `pylon_ros2_camera_wrapper/config/default_2d.yaml` user parameter file, 2. the `pylon_ros2_camera.launch.py` driver launch file, and 3. the command line arguments of the launch command to start the driver.
 A parameter value set as an argument of the launch command to start the driver will overwrite the value set in the driver launch file itself, that will overwrite the value set in the user parameter file.

 ### Acquisition mode and frame rate

 From version 3.1.0, the driver allows free run as well as sequentially triggered acquisition by software trigger.

 When starting the driver, the maximum acquisition frame rate that can be reached according to the current camera settings is displayed (for further information, please refer to the [Basler documentation](https://docs.baslerweb.com/resulting-acquisition-frame-rate)).
 If this frame rate is lower than the one specified in the driver configuration file, the latter is updated accordingly.
-Except for the blaze, it is not possible to change the acquisition frame rate when the driver is running.
+It is generally not possible to change the acquisition frame rate when the driver is running.

 Free run acquisition is set when the driver starts and loads the `Default` user set.
 Otherwise, if another user set is loaded, including `CurrentSetting`, the driver does not modify any parameter related to the acquisition, keeping the ones defined by the user.
 Setting a specific user set can be specified in the driver launch file.
 By default, the driver load the `CurrentSetting` user set.